Choosing the best places to stay in Bali is no easy task.

 Perfect for: People celebrating bachelorettes or birthdays

-Highlights: The lively atmosphere and vibrant nightlife
+Pros: The lively atmosphere and vibrant nightlife

-Downsides: The shopping and restaurant culture doesn’t suit everyone
+Cons: Overcrowded and the shopping and restaurant culture doesn’t suit everyone

 Seminyak is an upmarket area of Bali featuring fancy restaurants, boutique shopping, and a range of beach clubs.